 - Other useful features and protections – Money-back guarantee

-The NordVPN browser extension encrypts your browser’s web traffic and replaces your device’s IP address with one of NordVPN’s 5,200+ servers in 60 countries.
+NordVPN is our first choice when it comes to browser extensions.
+It encrypts your browser’s web traffic and replaces your device’s IP address with one of NordVPN’s 5,500+ servers in 59 countries.
 The extension also blocks ads and malware.
 Users may choose a specific location or simply click Auto connect to select the best server nearby, but they do not have the option to select a specific server as they do with the desktop app.

 The plugin includes an option to disable WebRTC, a protocol that can expose your real IP address even with a VPN connected.